detiuaveiro/ua-thesis-template/markdown/README.md

 ```

 `content` is where all the markdown files for the thesis will reside.

+`thesis.md` is where one should write their thesis, or one of its parts.

 `demo.md` is a demo file showcasing pandoc's markdown functionality.